elitaldev/bergamot-caffe/README copy.md

 ### Manual Testing
 Testing has taken place continuously throughout the development of the project.
 Each view was tested regularly.
-When the outcome was not as expected, debugging took place at that point.
-An exhaustive list of features were checked on different devices and browsers.
-They were performed and their scrrenshots can be found in the features section on how the distinct features render.
-All clickable links redirect to the correct pages.
+I went through all the pages, tried to order , made a payment via paypal.
+In menu page I searched for some items in the search bar.everything was perfectly working.I only faced one issue when I was trying to make a payment which was sorted out with help of my teacher.

+- Link for TESTING.md file:- [Testing Results Here](/coderscafe/cafe/assets/image/test1.png)

+- Link for TESTING.md file:- [Testing Results Here](/coderscafe/cafe/assets/image/test2.png)

-- Link for TESTING.md file:- [Testing Results Here](TESTING.md)
+- Link for TESTING.md file:- [Testing Results Here](/coderscafe/cafe/assets/image/bug.png)

 ----